---We’re alcohol friendly and even carry some local wine along with a wide selection of craft beer, usually about 35-40 different options!
-See a list of our available beer and wine here.
+--We’re alcohol friendly and even carry a wide selection of craft beer, usually about 35-40 different options!
 Our alcohol products are sold at competitive rates.
 Ice is also available.

 Moderate use of alcohol is allowed, however, drunkenness, unruly behavior or use of profanity is strictly prohibited.
 We ask that you drink responsibly.

 --Absolutely!
 We have 6 dogs, 2 cats and a bird (currently) of our own and would love to meet your furry friend.
 Please crate them or bring a blanket to protect our rugs and bedding.
 Clean up after your pet and keep them restrained if necessary so they are not a nuisance or threat to other guests or dogs.